Last major update of this file: 3 July 2021

 29 June 1900: Loughborough FC, the team against whom Arsenal had their largest league victory, finally folded.
 They had been in serious financial difficulty for some time and Arsenal had paid their train fares so they could complete their final visit to Plumstead.
 The town gained a new team in 1955 – Loughborough Dynamos now in the Northern Premier League.

 29 June 1914: The international exhibition opened at the “White City”.
 It closed on the declaration of war and the site was used as an armaments depot.

 29 June 1923: Ernest Williamson was granted a free transfer to Norwich after over 100 games in goal.
 He played for Norwich for two seasons, before retiring from football in 1925 after which we lose sight of him completely

 29 June 1929: Billy Warnes, one of the “Walsall Experiment” players in Herbert Chapman’s last ever FA Cup match, was signed.
 The FA Cup match against Walsall was his only first team game for the club.
 See also here

 29 June 1971: Don Howe left Arsenal having helped guide the club to the Double as first team coach.
 He moved on to WBA where he stayed until 1975 before a year at Galatasaray SK after which he returned to Arsenal as manager.

-30 June 1905: The Kentish Independent published a list of season ticket prices at Woolwich Arsenal – showing a price of £2 2s – about two thirds of the weekly wage of a skilled artisan.
-At same time Woolwich Gazette revealed that Arsenal did not run the bars in the Manor Ground but leased them to others.
+30 June 1905: The Kentish Independent published a list of season ticket prices at Woolwich Arsenal – showing a price of £2 2s – about two thirds of the weekly wage of a skilled artisan and equivalent to about £250 today.
+At the same time Woolwich Gazette revealed that Arsenal did not run the bars in the Manor Ground but leased them to others.

 30 June 1914: Steve Stonley transferred to Brentford.
 He scored 13 goals in 28 league games in 1913/14, but left for Southern League Brentford after Harry King was signed.